 49ers, Nick Bosa agree on record 5-year $170 million extension

-The San Francisco 49ers have come to an agreement with holdout defensive end Nick Bosa that would reportedly make him the highest-paid defensive player in NFL history.
+The San Francisco 49ers have come to an agreement on a contract extension with holdout defensive end Nick Bosa that would reportedly make him the highest-paid defensive player in NFL history.

-ESPN reporter Adam Schefter first reported on the deal in a Twitter post Wednesday afternoon.
+ESPN reporter Adam Schefter first reported on the deal in a post on X, formerly Twitter, on Wednesday afternoon.
 49ers head coach Kyle Shanahan confirmed the deal Wednesday and said he was informed about it just minutes before a scheduled afternoon press conference.

-In 16 games played last season, Bosa recorded 51 combined tackles, two forced fumbles and a league-leading 18.5 sacks.
-He also led the league in QB hits with 48, and tied for second in tackles for loss with 19.
+In 16 games played last season, Bosa recorded 51 combined tackles, two forced fumbles, and a league-leading 18.5 sacks.
+He also led the league in QB hits with 48, and tied for second in tackles for loss with 19, and was named the league's Defensive Player of the Year.

 As the negotiations for the contract extension dragged on and Bosa continued to hold out past the preseason, Shanahan said the team was preparing to play Sunday without him, expressing relief at the 11th-hour deal.